ChauHPham/ArtGlaze/README.md

   - Repo contains `Procfile`, `requirements.txt`, and `wsgi.py`
   - Create a new app, deploy from this folder; default process uses `web: gunicorn wsgi:app`
   - For Render, use `render.yaml` in this repo; it sets a longer Gunicorn timeout suited for image processing workloads.
 You can override via env vars (`WEB_TIMEOUT`, `WEB_CONCURRENCY`, etc.) based on your plan.
+  - **Important**: Render's free tier has a hard 30-second HTTP request timeout that cannot be overridden.
+Images are automatically resized to max 1500px to ensure processing completes in time.
+For larger images or slower processing, consider upgrading to a paid plan or using a different hosting service.

 Expose port 5000 (or `${PORT}` provided by the platform).
 No database is required.